How Social Media Fuels Anxiety (and What to Do About It)

 Feeling overwhelmed?
 It’s okay to step away.

-If social media anxiety is overwhelming, therapy can help you set boundaries, regulate your nervous system, and create a healthier digital life.
+If social media anxiety feels overwhelming, therapy for anxiety can help you set boundaries, regulate your nervous system, and create a healthier digital life.
 Your peace of mind is worth it.

 To find out more about my services, click here: Anxiety Therapy